Is College Station, TX Tap Water Safe to Drink?

-College Station's water quality is good overall.
+Yes, College Station tap water is safe to drink.
 Hardness is low at 113 PPM, and no contaminants exceed health guidelines.
-Most homes here do not need a water softener.
+Most homes here don't need treatment.

 Hardness Scale: Where College Station Falls